 Select the three dots menu (⋮) in the report title bar and choose Report configuration to view the report details.

-Users with the Admin role can bulk edit permissions of custom reports.
+Users with the Admin role can bulk edit permissions on custom reports that have been shared with them.

 Select the checkboxes of the target custom reports.